Development Policy Centre

 The Development Policy Centre (Devpol) is an aid and development policy think tank based at the Crawford School of Public Policy in the College of Asia and the Pacific at the Australian National University.
-Devpol undertakes independent research and promotes practical initiatives to improve the effectiveness of Australian aid, to support the development of Papua New Guinea and the Pacific Islands region, and to contribute to better global development policy.
+Devpol independently conducts research on Australian aid policies and the development of Papua New Guinea and the Pacific Islands region.

-Established in September 2010, the centre plays an active role in providing a research base for, and facilitating dialogue among, the Australian aid and development sector and policymakers throughout the region.
+Established in September 2010, the centre conducts research and discussions regarding Australian aid policies and development.

 Devpol's director is Professor Stephen Howes, who co-founded the centre with its first deputy director, Matthew Morris.
 Robin Davies was the centre's associate director until 2017.
 Matthew Dornan was deputy director from 2016 to 2019.
 The current deputy director is Ryan Edwards.
-Devpol comprises a team of researchers and program staff, in addition to visiting fellows, centre associates, PhD students and interns with staff based in Canberra, Melbourne, Sydney and NSW South Coast, Australia, as well as in New Zealand, Papua New Guinea and Fiji.
+Devpol comprises a team of researchers and program staff, in addition to visiting fellows, centre associates, PhD students and interns.

 Devpolicy Blog

 The Devpolicy Blog, managed by the Development Policy Centre (Devpol) features aid and development analysis, with a distinct focus on Australia, the Pacific and Papua New Guinea.
-The blog provides up-to-date coverage of developments in the aid sector, and acts as a platform for debate, analysis and discussion of varied topics such as development practice, economic and policy challenges in the region, and global development issues.
+The blog acts as a platform for current debate, analysis and discussion of topics such as development practice, economic and policy challenges in the region, and global development issues.
 The blog also summarizes research by Devpol and the broader development community.
-The blog is updated each weekday, and has over 30,000 page views per month, with a broad readership that includes policymakers, politicians, academics, development practitioners and the general public.
-Devpolicy Blog posts are often republished by other websites and in the media.